koreyhinton/fcast/README.md

 2. The editor and projects are large, and if you forgot to reformat an exFAT external volume first, then files will be incorrectly permissioned in git.

-    All you can do is disable fileMode for git-tracked files and be cautious in adding newly tracked files:
+    All you can do is disable fileMode for git-tracked files (and newly tracked files will have to have execute permission):

     ```
     git config core.fileMode false
-    chmod -x newcodefile.cs && git add newcodefile.cs
     ```

 ## Manifest